Christianity and Native America

 CONCEPTION ABBEY RECORDS, 1876-1980, 0.1 foot [3 reels microfilm].

-Pertains to a predominantly American Indian parish of the Archdiocese of Milwaukee in Milwaukee, Wisconsin, and the Siggenauk Interfaith Spiritual Center, an urban spiritual outreach and social welfare agency based at the parish.
-[Connect to Inventory]
+Records of an inter-tribal American Indian parish (established 1989) of the Archdiocese of Milwaukee and the Siggenauk Interfaith Spiritual Center, an urban spiritual outreach and social welfare agency based at the parish in Milwaukee, Wisconsin.

 COOK, JOSEPH W., COLLECTION, 0.1 foot [2 reels microfilm].